Support & User Guide

 Save Selected Text

 Select text on any webpage, right-click and choose 'Save to Memory Loom', or use Ctrl+Shift+S (Cmd+Shift+S on Mac).
-The selected text is saved with the source URL.
+The selected text is saved with auto-generated title and source URL.

 Paste Content

 Click the Paste button to paste from clipboard.
 Supports text and images.
+Titles are auto-generated from content.
 Images are saved as attachments if Google Drive is connected.

 Upload Files